Apra Premier Webinar: Building a High Performing Team in the New Normal

 My experience has taken me in many directions and all of my previous positions have been very rewarding.
 I have worked in Higher Education, Healthcare, Corporate Law, Real Estate and the Communications Industries.
 Over the years I have gained experience in Prospect Research, Relationship Management, Sales and Marketing, Contract Negotiations, Product Management, Customer Relations, Staff Planning and Management, Training and Development, Fundraising and Promotional Events, Strategic Planning and Financial Analysis.
 Every day I learn something new and my journey is just beginning.

-Beth is a native of Charlotte, NC and holds a bachelor’s degreein art history from the University of North Carolina at Greensboro and amaster’s degree in art history from the University of South Carolina.
-She ismom to an 18-year-old daughter and is passionate about literacy, the arts, andwomen’s rights causes.
+Beth is a native of Charlotte, NC and holds a bachelor’s degree in art history from the University of North Carolina Greensboro and a master’s degree in art history from the University of South Carolina.
+She is passionate about literacy, the arts, and women’s rights causes and is mom to a daughter who attends Auburn University.

 Director of Research and Prospect Management